 DPG will assess what aspects of your complaint fall within its purview and the gravity of the complaint.
 Based on this, it will seek comments from the concerned department or organisation or transfer the grievance to it requesting it to directly deal with the matter.
 This is normally done within 15 working days of receipt of the grievance.
 A letter will be sent to you informing you of the action taken.

-When DPG seeks comments, the department or organisation is expected to examine the matter and give a reply within six weeks and in any case not later than 3 months.
+When DPG seeks comments, the department or organisation is expected to examine the matter and give a reply within 30 days.
 After receipt of comments, DPG may, if considered necessary, seek further information to ensure that the grievance is dealt with in a fair and objective manner by the department or organisation.
 Cases on which comments are sought are closed in DPG with the approval of Secretary (Coordination & Public Grievances) in Cabinet Secretariat of Government of India who heads DPG.

 Citizen Charter of departments and organisations will give the time limits for different public services.